dantheman4700/scope_doc_gen/input_docs/README.txt

 [INFO] INPUT DOCUMENTS FOLDER
 ========================

 Place your source documents here for the scope generator to analyze.
+Place context for files and project/client name in instructions.txt.

 Supported formats:
 - PDF (.pdf)